 In 2014, the West Basin Board of Directors appointed Gray as their representative to the Association of California Water Agencies Region 8 currently serves as Vice Chair, and ACWA Joint Powers Insurance Authority.
 She was appointed to represent West Basin as a voting board member on the Santa Monica Bay Restoration Commission and the Commission elected her to the Executive Committee and the Commission's Authority.

-In recognition of her commitment to community service, Gray received an acknowledgement proclamation from the Board of Directors of the Metropolitan Water District in recognition of her service and outstanding leadership on the Delta Stewardship Council; she received the 2014 African Legacy Award as the first African-American woman to be elected to the Board of Directors of the Metropolitan Water District of Southern California; received the Outstanding Community Honoree award from The A-Man, Inc. STEM International on June 7, 2013; in March 2013 she was inducted into the National Association of University Women's Hall of Fame for exceptional leadership; was honored in October 2012 by the Southern California Water Committee with the "Honorable Harriett Wieder" award for leadership in water; Friends of the Sisters at the Well for her leadership in civic and public engagement; and the Friends of Ballona Wetlands for her leadership on current and future water supply issues.
+In recognition of her many years of community service, Gray received an acknowledgement proclamation from the Board of Directors of the Metropolitan Water District in recognition of her service and outstanding leadership on the Delta Stewardship Council; she received the 2014 African Legacy Award as the first African-American woman to be elected to the Board of Directors of the Metropolitan Water District of Southern California; received the Outstanding Community Honoree award from The A-Man, Inc. STEM International on June 7, 2013; in March 2013 she was inducted into the National Association of University Women's Hall of Fame for exceptional leadership; was honored in October 2012 by the Southern California Water Committee with the "Honorable Harriett Wieder" award for leadership in water; Friends of the Sisters at the Well for her leadership in civic and public engagement; and the Friends of Ballona Wetlands for her leadership on current and future water supply issues.

-In the past years, she has commendations from former Los Angeles Mayor Antonio Villaraigosia, current Mayor Eric Garcetti and numerous elected officials.
+In the past years, she has commendations from former Los Angeles Mayor Antonio Villaragosia, current Mayor Eric Garcetti and numerous elected officials.
 Gray is a Union Member of SEIU Local 721 for over 30 years.
 Gray earned her Bachelor of Science Degree in the Business Administration Program at the University of Redlands and her Health Services Management Certificate from the University of California Los Angeles, and a Masters in Governance from Special District.
 She retired as a Health Care Administrator from the Los Angeles County Department of Health Services.